Naval history of the Netherlands: Cold War and NATO cooperation

 At the time of the creation of the North Atlantic Treaty Organization (NATO), the military focus was on the army and air force; it was not until the Korean War (1950–1953) that the navy got more recognition.
 The government allowed the creation of a balanced fleet consisting of two naval squadrons.
 Apart from the carrier HNLMS Karel Doorman, the Dutch navy consisted of four Dolfijn-class submarines, two De Zeven Provinciën-class cruisers, eight Friesland-class destroyers, four Holland-class destroyers, six Van Speijk-class frigates and a large number of minesweepers.

 The Netherlands developed its defence policy in close cooperation with other NATO members.
 The establishment of the Warsaw Pact in 1955 intensified the arms race between West and East.
 Technical innovations rapidly emerged; the introduction of radar, sonar and guided missiles was particularly relevant for the navy.
+The RNLN also started looking at nuclear propulsion in the later half of the 1950s.
+This led to plans to built nuclear submarines during the 1960s.
 The Soviet Union-dominated Warsaw Pact was perceived as the main permanent threat; this made a fixed military strategy useful.
 From 1965 onwards the Netherlands joined certain permanent NATO squadrons like the Standing Naval Force Atlantic.
 In the 1960s the Soviet Union abandoned its traditional land based strategy and built up a navy with worldwide impact, with many submarines and even an aircraft carrier.
 The main task of NATO navies was the protection of shipping lanes across the Northern Atlantic between the NATO-allies in North America and western Europe.